ngrx/platform/docs/schematics/README.md

 Scaffolding library for Angular applications using NgRx libraries.

-@ngrx/schematics provides blueprints for generating files when building out feature areas using NgRx.
-Built on top of `Schematics`, it integrates with the `Angular CLI` to make setting up and expanding NgRx in Angular applications easier.
+@ngrx/schematics provides CLI commands for generating files when building new NgRx feature areas and expanding existing ones.
+Built on top of [`Schematics`](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2), this tool integrates with the [`Angular CLI`](https://cli.angular.io/).

 ### Installation